elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 ### Using behaviours

-Behaviours are useful because you can now pass modules around as arguments and you can then _call back_ to any of the functions specified in the behaviour.
-For example, we can have a function that receives a filename, several parsers, and parses it with the appropriate parser based on its extension:
+Behaviours are useful because you can pass modules around as arguments and you can then _call back_ to any of the functions specified in the behaviour.
+For example, we can have a function that receives a filename, several parsers, and parses the file based on its extension:

 ```elixir
 @spec parse_path(Path.t(), [module()]) :: {:ok, term} | {:error, atom}